rajxxxxer/-Trade-Brains-assign/README.md

+// fixed deployment issue on vercel its just env issue//Now app is working fine on vercel also

 "Project tested locally and working as per requirements.
 For deployment, API base URLs may need to be adjusted or environment variables configured."